deepaklearner/sample_cypher/contractor_cid_nid_defect.md

+I have a csv file.
+I converted it to pandas dataframe.
+Then I am validating the column values using a yaml file with below mentioned rules:

-In below code, if userType column value in dataframe is "CONTRACTOR", then check networkAccess.
-If networkAccess is not null then assign cid based on it.
-If networkAccess is null then assign aid based on division.
+For CVSIdentifier, if userType column value in dataframe is "CONTRACTOR".
+Then check if networkAccess value is not "DNE", then set filtered_val based on networkAccess for that row.
+If networkAccess is "DNE" then set filtered_val based on division for that row.

 """
 sample yaml:
+Identifier:
+    assignment_rule:
-CVSIdentifier:
+        - CVSIdentifier:
             cid_assignment_rule:
                 -  division:
                     - HEADQ
                     jobcode:
                     - '310105'
                 - networkAccess:
                     - HEADQ
                     userType:
                     - CONTRACTOR

-AetnaIdentifier:
+        - AetnaIdentifier:
-    aid_assignment_rule:
+            aid_nid_assignment_rule:
                 -  division:
                     - HEADQ
                     jobcode:
                     - '310105'
 """

 """
 def data_manipulation_AetnaIdentifier (data_mapping: dict, df: pd.DataFrame):
     # Extract assignment rules from the mapping dictionary
+    assignment_rules = data_mapping['assignment_rule']

-    aid_assignment_rules = data_mapping['aid_assignment_rule']
+    aid_assignment_rules = assignment_rules[0]['CVSIdentifier']['cid_assignment_rule']
-    cid_assignment_rules = data_mapping['cid_assignment_rule']
+    cid_assignment_rules = assignment_rules[1]['AetnaIdentifier']['aid_nid_assignment_rule']

     # Filter rows where 'employmentStatus' is 'A'
     df = df[df['employmentStatus'] == 'A']